Barabasi-Lab/Geneformer-NetworkMedicine/base_utils/Geneformer_Guide.md

     pip install <your package>

 For most applications, it is preferable to run Geneformer using sbatch commands.
 An example sbatch script is below.
-This is sufficient for running small numbers of samples (up to a few hundred) through Geneformer for analysis, but for more intense applications see the relevant section.
-The following script is also saved at LOCATION.
+For running samples through Geneformer this setup should be sufficient (it can run ~150 samples per minute, not accounting for any downstream analysis your script is performing.)

     #!/bin/bash
     #SBATCH --nodes=1
+    #SBATCH --time=00:20:00
-    #SBATCH --time=4:00:00
+    #SBATCH --ntasks=20
     #SBATCH --job-name=your_job
     #SBATCH --mem=128G
     #SBATCH --partition=short